 Therefore, whoever breaks the least one of these commandments and teaches others to do so will be called least in the kingdom of heaven.
 But whoever keeps them and teaches them, that one will be called great in the kingdom of heaven.
 (Matthew 5:19 ULT) Instead of a word like "therefore," a language might need a phrase to indicate that there was a section before it that gave the reason for the section that follows.
 Also, the word "but" is used here because of the contrast between the two groups of people.
 But in some languages, the word "but" would show that what comes after it is surprising because of what came before it.
 So "and" might be clearer for those languages.
 They might translate like this: Because of that, whoever breaks the least one of these commandments and teaches others to do so will be called least in the kingdom of heaven.
 And whoever keeps them and teaches them, that one will be called great in the kingdom of heaven.
-(Go back to: Ezra 4:10; 4:11; 4:14; 4:17; 4:21; 5:17; 6:6; 7:12; 7:19) Direct and Indirect Quotations Description There are two kinds of quotations: direct quotations and indirect quotations.
+Referenced in: Ezra 4:10; Ezra 4:11; Ezra 4:14; Ezra 4:17; Ezra 4:21; Ezra 5:17; Ezra 6:6; Ezra 7:12; Ezra 7:19 Direct and Indirect Quotations Description There are two kinds of quotations: direct quotations and indirect quotations.
 A direct quotation occurs when someone reports what another person said from the viewpoint of that original speaker.
 People usually expect that this kind of quotation will represent the original speaker's exact words.
-In the example below, John would This page answers the question: What are direct and indirect quotations?
+In the example below, John would have said "I" when referring to himself, so the narrator, who is This page answers the question: What are direct and indirect quotations?
 In order to understand this topic, it would be good to read: